tolgagklp/scalar-wave-equation/README.md

 # scalar wave equation

-Softwarelab 2024

-Modelling the scalar wave equation in the frequency and time domain.
+Modelling the scalar wave equation in the frequency and time domain - Softwarelab 2024

 ## Members